ScilifelabDataCentre/serve-tutorials/Webinars/2023-Using-containers-on-Berzelius/README.md

 This webinar folder contains the following items:
 - the presentation file presentation.pdf
 - a machine learning problem located in /cancer-cell-classification
+- container demos in the container-demo-* folders including instructions

 ## Overview of the machine learning problem

 The ML problem deals with the classification of oral cancer cells.
 It is based on the Kaggle challange ["Cancer Cell Challange"](https://www.kaggle.com/competitions/cancer-cell-challange/) and the github repository https://github.com/JoLinden/dl4ia-challenge

-The original dataset has been reduced to 10% of the original to speed up downloads and executions.

-The cancer-cell-classification directory is structured in 4 parts according to the presentation to demonstrate the different approaches and steps presented.
+The cancer-cell-classification directory is structured into three parts according to the presentation to demonstrate the different approaches and steps presented.

 - A Jupyter Lab notebook containing a presentation of the ML problem and an initial solution working on a local machine
 - A set of python scripts for running the ML training locally
-- A set of files that containerize the solution for HPC clusters
 - A dataset located in /cancer-cell-classification/data